Albert County Chamber of Commerce

 Our fortnightly podcast, Chamber Chat, is hosted by podcasting powerhouse, Tosh Taylor.
 You will find the latest episode available on our Facebook page later this week.
 Tosh talks to local business owners and related people discussing all things business in Albert County.

 DID YOU KNOW?
-Your ACCC Membership gives you a 50% discount off Salt & Fir Centre hire at Fundy National Park?
+Your ACCC Membership gives you a 50% discount off employer webinars plus other benefits with Atlantic Canada Language Academy?
 Find out more.